DJO3/reactjs-demos/README.md

 # reactjs-program
 A collection of ReactJS examples.

+### Requirements
+1) NodeJS & npm

+2) python (optional, used for serving up HTTP)

 ### Getting Started
 You can view the examples through any HTTP server.
 The following assumes use of [Python's SimpleHTTPServer] (https://docs.python.org/2/library/simplehttpserver.html#module-SimpleHTTPServer)

 1) Clone repo and cd into it.

+2) Install dependencies: `npm install`

-2) Run `python -m SimpleHTTPServer 8000`.
+2) Start HTTP server: `python -m SimpleHTTPServer 8000`.
 You may need to install Python if not already installed.

 3) Navigate to desired example, e.g., http://localhost:8000/todo/